Highest Paying Hospital Jobs That Don’t Require a Degree

 Medical equipment repair people are in charge of installing and maintaining patient equipment.
 This ranges from simple walkers to complex machinery such as MRI machines.
 You may be the person who is in charge of troubleshooting problems, as well as being the person to fix the problem.

 The tools you will use as a medical equipment repair tech will vary.
 You may need nothing more than a simple screwdriver, to tighten a few screws.
 Or you may need intricate computer software, especially when working on larger diagnostic machines such as MRI scanners and CT scanners.
 You may choose to specialize in just one area of equipment as well.
 In this career, you will be working with other techs, nurses and doctors.
 There may be occasions when you will run into patients while you are working as well.
-Most of these jobs are located at hospitals.
+Most of these jobs are located in hospitals.
 However, you can also find jobs in physician offices, doctor’s offices and some clinics.
 While the majority of these jobs are daytime shifts, through the week, there may be times when you are needed at an off hour or on a weekend.
 This is one of the medical jobs that doesn’t require a degree.
 The career outlook for medical equipment repair techs good, as it is expected to grow in the next ten years.

 Median Annual Salary: $46,310